-In part I of this problem, we use the color of the iron(III)-thiocyanate complex to determine the concentration of iron in the sample of wine.
-Part II of this problem aims at investigating the stoichiometry of the $[Fe_a(SCN)b]^{(3a-b)+}$ complex (coordination of water is not shown), where a and b are integers no greater than 3.
+In part I of this problem, we used the color of the iron(III)-thiocyanate complex to determine the concentration of iron in a sample of wine.
+Part II of this problem aims at investigating the stoichiometry of the $[Fe_a(SCN)b]^{(3a-b)+}$ complex (coordination of water is not shown), where a and b are integers no greater than 3. (a we b bahalar 3-den uly däl)